madetech/blog/books/building_better_software_teams/01_communications/08_recognition_and_reward.md

 ##Why Recognition & Reward Is Important/Intro (Emile)
 - Keeping morale up

+  Low morale is closely related to job satisfaction.
+Not enough (or any) praise for a job well done, dealing with a difficult clients, or stress on a team can significantly impact morale.

+  You should always be on the lookout for red flags such as a high rate of absenteeism.

+  The root cause of this can be amplified by a number of complex reasons.
+  Sometimes the reasons are personal to individuals which is harder to solve than work related low morale of a team.
+  None the less, you should strive to understand the situation and help where possible.

   - Recognising low morale
+  It is not difficult to recognise when a team has low morale.
+It is a situation that no organisation wants to be in as it has significant costs down the line.
+Quality of the product suffers, clients are unhappy and there is no energy within the team.

+  This can be a very serious issue that needs to be identified and addressed before it gets out of hand, usually resulting in people quitting.

   - Reasons morale drops
+  There are various reasons for morale dropping within a company and below are some of the more common ones.

     - Poor leadership
+    When no one steps up and accepts responsibility things can go very wrong.
+There is avoidance of accountability and no one takes ownership, just passsing the buck to the next person.

     - Poor communication
+    Everyone needs to be kept in the loop with what's going on in the current project.
+    Goals, praise, performance or personal gripes will always arise and need to be communicated within the team.
+    Team members need to be upfront with each other.

+    The last thing you want is a disengaged workforce where individuals feel left out and hierarchies start to form.

+    This tends to happen more frequently in companies that have a big hierarchy of management.

       - Unresolved conflict situations

+      Given the pressure in the software industry, conflict situations are sure to arise.
+For instance, there are many ways to write programs, it is not a science and people have vastly different opinions on how to do this.
+      Fear of conflict will prevent certain individuals from bringing up topics that influence their morale.
+      They hope that the situation will resolve itself but it rarely does.

     - Lack of empowerment or autonomy
     - Heavy workloads
+    Bad estimates and poor planning can result in significant workloads on individuals.
+No one wants to work overtime, especially if they are not being compensated for it.
+Failing to understand the underlying requirements of a piece of work can have drastic consequences on the amount of work that is required to be completed (See 80/20 rule).
+There may be more sinister forces involved here like an understaffed workforce.

     - Poor working conditions
+    Some companies fail to provide the very basic facilities required by employees to do their work.
+    This will lead to frustration or even result in physical injury.

     - Difficult co workers
+    Not everyone gets along.
+If proper respect is not shown between

   - Tracking morale levels
+  It should be pretty obvious to see if morale is dropping.
+It is difficult to hide that fact that you are unhappy at work.

   - Setting expectations
+  If your company has tried and tested techniques for doing business, they should be documented and made freely available amongst your employees.

     - Employee handbook
+    Here at Made we have an ever growing Employee Handbook.
+If you have questions about process related topics, you can probably find it there.

+    If you cannot find it, you can issue a pull request to get it added.
+This will also help boot up a constructive conversation about the topic at hand.

 ##Recognition (Craig)